 - The victim(s) would prefer that his or her full name or merely her initials appear in the public report of the Special Rapporteur.

-- Who is the alleged perpetrator(s) of the violation; Please provide substantiated information on all the actors involved, including non-state actors if relevant.
+Who is/ are the alleged perpetrator(s) of the violation (if known), including substantiated information on all the actors involved, including non-state actors if relevant.

-- Date, place and detailed description of the circumstances of the incident(s) or the violation, in chronological order; The information submitted can refer to violations that are said to have already occurred, that are ongoing or about to occur.
+Date, place and detailed description of the circumstances of the incident(s) or violation,, in chronological order.
+The information submitted can refer to violations that are said to have already occurred, that are ongoing or about to occur.
 Information should include the legal remedies, if any, taken at the national level or regional level, and any other relevant information, such as relevant legislation, on the various aspects of the case.

-- Identification of the person(s) or organization(s) submitting the communication (this information will be kept confidential); As a general rule, the identity of the source of information on the alleged violation is always kept confidential.
+Identification of the person(s) or organization(s) submitting the communication, if different from the victim (this information will be kept confidential).
+As a general rule, the identity of the source of information on the alleged violation is always kept confidential.
 When submitting information, please indicate whether there is any of the submitted information which you would like to remain confidential.

 Special Rapporteur in the field of cultural rights

 It should be noted that neither Special Procedure mandate-holders nor the United Nations have the means to ensure the safety of persons on whose behalf they may intervene.
 The identity of the source of information is always kept confidential and neither included in the communication sent to the Government, nor in the public communications report.

 Communications from the Special Rapporteur to the government are confidential at an initial stage until the letters and the answer of the State are included in the